 Attend job fairs at the Academy and receive additional career support.

 Classes are taught in the evenings, and are paired with online work you can complete at home.

 With scholarships and financial aid, most students don’t pay full tuition.

 An engaging blend of hands-on work and lectures ensures you can apply your knowledge right away!

 This program offers two certificates—Construction Superintendent (18 credits) or Construction Estimating (16 credits).
 Students attend classes at Colorado Homebuilding Academy’s training center while completing online coursework outside of class.
-The cost of a 16–18 credit certificate is approximately $3,000, or about $500 per class.
+The cost of a 16–18 credit certificate is approximately $3,100, or about $515 per class, plus books.
 Scholarships, financial aid, and payment plans are available.